 If you can take one bold step towards a flourishing investment future, the next few steps shouldn’t be much more challenging.

-While there is no ‘one size fits all’ property investment strategy, this list aims to provide some direction when it comes to picking the best investment path for you.
+While there is no ‘one size fits all’ property investment strategy, this list aims to provide some direction when picking the best investment path for you.

-One of Australia’s most popular property investment strategies simply involves buying a home in which you can principally reside.
+One of Australia’s most popular property investment strategies involves buying a home where you can principally reside.

-Whilst you don’t immediately generate revenue from living in the property you buy, the two most significant financial advantages of this property investment strategy are that:
+Whilst you don’t immediately generate cash flow from living in the property you buy, the two most significant financial advantages of this property investment strategy are that:

-Generally, this is how most Australian’s first get their foot in the property market door.
+Generally, this is how most Australians first get their foot in the property investing door.

-The buy and hold property investment strategy involves purchasing a property with the ultimate goal of holding onto it long enough to generate capital growth.
+Another popular investment strategy is the buy-and-hold property technique, which involves purchasing a property with the ultimate goal of holding onto it long enough to generate capital growth.

-Deemed as one of the most straightforward property investment strategies, all that you are required to do is purchase the property and let it appreciate over time.
+Deemed as one of the most straightforward property investment strategies, all you must do is purchase the property and let it appreciate over time.

 The only downside of going this route with your investment property is that it’s likely to take up to 7 – 10 years before you realise any capital growth.